debraysimon/tpxle-doc/docs/D-Reference/FAQ_R/README.md

 14. **My geolocation keeps getting stopped from time to time.
 What could be the reason?**
 <br/>There is temperature monitoring feature in the tracker, which if enabled in the tracker configuration results in disabling the geolocation when the temperature detected by the tracker is outside the range.
 The symptom of this is to receive [Temperature Alert Event](/AbeewayRefGuide/uplink-messages/event) message.
 You can find more information about temperature monitoring [here](/AbeewayRefGuide/functioning/temperature-monitoring/).
 Temperature monitoring can be disabled by setting the value of *temperature_high = 255* and *temperature_value=255* in the firmware.
 It can be easily be done using [Abeeway Device Manager (Device Configuration tab)](/C-Procedure-Topics/ChangeTrackerConfiguration_T/) or by connecting the tracker over [USB port with CLI](/D-Reference/UsingCLI_R/).

-15. **What is the behaviour of LoRaWAN join procedure of the trackers?**
+15. **What is the behavior of LoRaWAN join procedure of the trackers?**
-</br> The behaviour of Abeeway trackers during the LoRaWAN join process is described [here](/AbeewayRefGuide/functioning/startup-process/)
+</br> The behavior of Abeeway trackers during the LoRaWAN join process is described [here](/AbeewayRefGuide/functioning/startup-process/).

+16. **Where can I find End of Life (EoL) policy for Abeeway devices?**
+</br>You can find EoL policy for Abeeway devices [here](https://actilitysa.sharepoint.com/:f:/t/aby/ErUc5bGWzYdMsw3skEdq1KUBKvSwzEL4F-7yDs9GnZ0qNg?e=cnkWB3).